agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     | **Database** | The repository is located in a local or remote database. **Repository URL** field displays URL for access to the database. <br/>A user can create connection to different databases, such as MySQL, MS SQL, Oracle etc. <br/>For more information on supported versions, see <https://openl-tablets.org/supported-platforms>.                                                                                                                                                                                                                                                                                   |
     | **AWS S3**   | The repository is located in Amazon Simple Storage Service (AWS S3). <br/>A “bucket” is a logical unit of storage in AWS S3 and it is globally unique. <br/>Choose a region for storage to reduce latency, costs, and so on.
 An Access key and a Secret key are needed to access storage. <br/>If empty, the system retrieves it from one of the known locations as described in [AWS Documentation.
 Best Practices for Managing AWS Access Keys](http://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html). <br/>The Listener period is the interval in which to check repository changes, in seconds. |

-    For more information on repository settings, see the **Data Source Configuration** section in [OpenL Tablets Rule Services Usage and Customization Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide).
+    For more information on repository settings, see [OpenL Tablets Rule Services Usage and Customization Guide > Configuring a Data Source](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#configuring-a-data-source).

 1. Provide the URL value.